 More often than not, the privacy, data protection, and cybersecurity warnings that come our way are about password protection, phishing attempts, and the dangers of browsing unprotected in the public Wi-Fi jungle.

-And while all are important measures for building resilience against cyber threats, there are other, equally critical threats that we fail to mention.
-A recent Travelers Risk Index survey revealed some of the vulnerabilities that I believe should be more top of mind in the enterprise world.
+And while all are important measures for building resilience against cyber threats, there are other equally critical threats that we fail to mention.
+A recent Travelers Risk Index survey revealed some vulnerabilities that I believe should be top of mind in the enterprise world.

-Confidence in the ability to mitigate a cyber attack was sky high among respondents (at 93%) but the percentage of companies that had actually taken specific prevention measures was less impressive: 64% do not have endpoint detection and response in place.
-59% haven’t conducted cyber assessment for vendors.
+Confidence in the ability to mitigate a cyber attack was sky-high among respondents (at 93%), but the percentage of companies that had taken specific prevention measures was less impressive: 64% do not have endpoint detection and response in place.
+59% haven’t conducted cyber assessments for vendors.
 And 53% do not have a response plan.

 So, let’s talk about three areas where companies need to exercise greater control and caution.

 1. Supply chain

 Some of the most well-known examples are from the automotive industry, where attackers attempt to uncover trade secrets from automakers through their supply chains.
 From Toyota to BMW, cyber-attack incidents have been rising in recent years, and chief among the vulnerabilities is the information stored on public clouds.
 There’s no denying that threat actors see suppliers as a means of accessing classified corporate information, and more resilience is sorely needed in this area.